-- 1. The insulation product used must be installed in compliance with the effective version of AS 3999 and the National Construction Code BCA Section J1. - Installers are required to have completed training courses CPCCOHS1001A; CPCCCM2010A; CPCCOHS2001A; CPCCPB3027A; CPCCPB3014A and other training requirements as Published by the Scheme Administrator. - 3.
-Insulation must only be installed in ceiling spaces with an exposed roof. - 4.
-Insulation must be installed in at least 95% of the ceiling area able to have insulation installed, after being adjusted for perimeter insulation in accordance with the effective version of AS3999. - 5.
+- The insulation product used must be installed in compliance with the effective version of AS 3999 and the National Construction Code BCA Section J1. - Installers are required to have completed training courses CPCCOHS1001A; CPCCCM2010A; CPCCOHS2001A; CPCCPB3027A; CPCCPB3014A and other training requirements as Published by the Scheme Administrator. - 3.
+Insulation must only be installed in ceiling spaces with an exposed roof. - Insulation must be installed in at least 95% of the ceiling area able to have insulation installed, after being adjusted for perimeter insulation in accordance with the effective version of AS3999. - 5.
 Cut outs around ceiling penetrations such as downlights must be kept to the minimum permitted by regulation.

-Savings Factor, in MWh/m2, is the value from Table D6.1 corresponding to the Site's building construction and location; and
+Deemed Activity Electricity Savings = Electricity Savings Factor × Insulation Area Deemed Activity Gas Savings = Gas Savings Factor × Insulation Area

-Insulation Area, in m2, is the total ceiling area that has had insulation product installed.
+- Electricity Savings Factor and Gas Savings Factor, in MWh/m2, are the values from Tables D6.1 and D6.2 corresponding to the Site's building construction and location. - Insulation Area, in m2, is the total ceiling area that has had insulation product installed. - Implementation of the Activity allows both Electricity and Gas Savings Factors to be applied, regardless of fuel used for heating or cooling at the premises.

-Table D6.1 - Savings Factor (MWh per m2 of ceiling insulation installed)
+Table D6.1 - Electricity Savings Factors (MWh per m2 of ceiling insulation installed)

-Climate zone BCA Climate BCA Climate BCA Climate BCA Climate Zones 2 and 3 Zones 4 Zones 5 and 6 Zones 7 and 8 Minimum R3.0 Minimum R3.5 Minimum R3.5 Minimum R5.0 MWh per m 2 0.16 0.29 0.17 0.47
+Climate zone BCA Climate Zones 2 and 3 Minimum R3.0 BCA Climate Zones 4 Minimum R3.5 BCA Climate Zones 5 and 6 Minimum R3.5 BCA Climate Zones 7 and 8 Minimum R5.0 MWh per m2 0.16 0.29 0.17 0.47